 ip route get 1.1.1.1

 Replace 1.1.1.1 with any valid IP address.
-The command will show the routing information and the source IP address used to reach the destination.
+The command will show routing information and the source IP address used to reach the destination.

 user@host:~# ip route get 8.8.8.8